cjmartin/launchcalendar.org/_posts/1972-03-31-molniya-m-kosmos-482.md

 layout: launch
 title: "\U0001F680 Molniya-M | \U0001F6F0 Kosmos 482 (Venera Venus Lander)"
 description: >-
-  Kosmos 482, a Soviet Venus lander launched in 1972 as part of the Venera program, failed to escape Earth orbit due to a rocket anomaly.
-The spacecraft, built to survive a Venus landing, has remained in space for over 50 years and is anticipated to reenter Earth's atmosphere in May 2025.
-Risk to the public is considered extremely low, and the reentry is being closely tracked by international agencies.
+  Kosmos 482, a failed Soviet Venus lander launched in 1972 as part of the Venera program aboard a Molniya-M rocket, failed to escape Earth orbit due to a rocket anomaly and was stranded as space debris for over 50 years.
+The titanium-hulled probe reentered Earth's atmosphere over the Indian Ocean on May 10, 2025, after being tracked by international agencies and astronomers, with imagery captured during its final orbits.
+The event highlighted renewed discussion of legacy debris, reentry risks, and the historical context of the Venera program.
 tags:
   - Kosmos 482
   - Soviet